- 2 1/2 cups (375 g) bread flour

 - 1 teaspoon sugar

-- 1 cup whole milk, low moisture mozzarella, grated
+- 1 cup shredded whole milk, low moisture mozzarella

-- 2 spicy italian sausages, meat removed from casings and cooked until browned
+- 2 spicy Italian sausages, meat removed from casings

 - freshly grated parmesan, for sprinkling